 FAQs and more just for counselors and educators.

 Each year, we travel across the state, country, and world to meet with students and families just like you.

-Considering applying to Carolina as a transfer student?
-Read this page for three quick steps to determine how your courses might transfer to Carolina.
+Three quick steps to determine how your courses might transfer to Carolina.